What is 8.86275 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 886275 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 886275 are: 1 3 5 9 13 15 25 27 39 45 65 75 101 117 135 195 225 303 325 351 505 585 675 909 975 1313 1515 1755 2525 2727 2925 3939 4545 6565 7575 8775 11817 13635 19695 22725 32825 35451 59085 68175 98475 177255 295425 886275